 3. Portable Charger

-Even though your phone will most-likely stay in airplane mode the duration of your cruise, you’ll still drain your battery using your phone for an alarm clock, a camera, and to check the ships app through out the day.
+Even though your phone will most likely stay in airplane mode for the duration of your cruise, you’ll still drain your battery using your phone for an alarm clock, a camera, and to check the ship’s app throughout the day.
 It is also a good measure for safety in your various ports of call.
 Having a portable charger allows you to charge your phone or tablet back to full battery life – no outlet needed.

 - Here is a portable charger on Amazon with great reviews for less than $10.